material-components/material-components-web/packages/mdc-card/README.md

 `mdc-card` | Mandatory.
 The main card element.
 `mdc-card--outlined` | Optional.
 Removes the shadow and displays a hairline outline instead.
 `mdc-card__primary-action` | Optional.
 The main tappable area of the card.
 Typically contains most (or all) card content _except_ `mdc-card__actions`.
 Only applicable to cards that have a primary action that the main surface should trigger.
+`mdc-card__ripple` | Optional.
+The element that shows the ripple styling.
+This is mandatory if `mdc-card__primary-action` is used.
+Only applicable to cards that have a primary action that the main surface should trigger.
 `mdc-card__media` | Optional.
 Media area that displays a custom `background-image` with `background-size: cover`.
 `mdc-card__media--square` | Optional.
 Automatically scales the media area's height to equal its width.
 `mdc-card__media--16-9` | Optional.
 Automatically scales the media area's height according to its width, maintaining a 16:9 aspect ratio.